sonata-project/SonataUserBundle/UPGRADE-4.x.md

   - `Sonata\UserBundle\Entity\UserManager::getPager()`
   - `Sonata\UserBundle\Entity\GroupManager::getPager()`

-- Added support for "nelmio/api-doc-bundle" ^3.6.
+- Added support for "nelmio/api-doc-bundle" ^3.6 and ^4.0.

-  Controllers for NelmioApiDocBundle v2 were moved under `Sonata\UserBundle\Controller\Api\Legacy\` namespace and controllers for NelmioApiDocBundle v3 were added as replacement.
-If you extend them, you must ensure they are using the corresponding inheritance.
+  Controllers for NelmioApiDocBundle v3 were added under `Sonata\UserBundle\Controller\Api\Nelmio_v3\` namespace and controllers for NelmioApiDocBundle v4 were added under `Sonata\UserBundle\Controller\Api\Nelmio_v4\` namespace.
+If you extend controllers for API, you must ensure they are using the corresponding inheritance for your "nelmio/api-doc-bundle" version.

 ### Fix REST API routing paths